 First shipment of Ukrainian grain since war began ‘to arrive in UK in 10 days’

-The Maltese-flagged Rojen is due to arrive in the UK on August 14.
+The Malta-flagged Rojen is due to arrive in the UK on August 14.

 The first shipment of Ukrainian grain to the UK since the war began is expected to arrive in 10 days, western officials said.